DorMor1999/DorMor1999/README.md

 # About me
-As an ambitious third-year computer science student with a passion for software development, I am actively seeking a position where I can utilize my strong proficiency in Java, C and Python to contribute to innovative projects.
-My dedication to continuous learning and professional growth drives me to excel in an environment that nurtures knowledge acquisition and offers opportunities to reach my full potential.

-Throughout my academic journey, I have acquired a solid foundation in computer science principles, algorithms, and data structures.
-I have honed my skills in Java, C and Python through hands-on projects and coursework, demonstrating the ability to solve complex problems and develop efficient, scalable solutions.
+As a third-year computer science student, I am proficient in Java, C, and Python, seeking a position to apply my skills to innovative projects.
+I have a solid foundation in computer science principles, algorithms, and data structures, honed through hands-on projects.

-I am eager to apply my knowledge and expertise to real-world challenges, collaborating with talented teams to create cutting-edge software solutions.
-I thrive in dynamic and fast-paced environments, where I can adapt quickly to new technologies and embrace emerging industry trends.

-Moreover, I am an avid learner, constantly exploring new technologies and seeking opportunities to expand my skillset.
-I am proficient in various software development methodologies and familiar with modern tools and frameworks.
-With a strong attention to detail and a focus on delivering high-quality code, I am committed to producing robust and user-friendly software.

-Beyond technical skills, I possess excellent communication and teamwork abilities, which enable me to effectively collaborate with cross-functional teams and contribute to a positive work culture.
-I am driven by a strong work ethic and a desire to make a meaningful impact in the field of software development.
+I thrive in dynamic environments, quickly adapting to new technologies.
+My attention to detail ensures high-quality, user-friendly software.
+With excellent communication and teamwork skills, I effectively collaborate with cross-functional teams.
+Driven and eager to learn, I aim to make a meaningful impact in software development.

 # Programming languages: